Interpolation with Automated First-Order Reasoning: Contributions of Automated Reasoning to Craig Interpolation

 \name{Range-restriction} \cite{vgt} is a syntactic property of first-order formulas that ensures domain independence \cite{foundations} and constrains both the CNF and the DNF of the formula.
 A set of clauses is \name{Horn} if each clause has at most one positive literal.
 Range-restriction as well as the Horn property transfer from interpolated formulas to interpolants, if interpolation is performed with clausal tableaux that are \emph{hyper} \cite{cw:range:2023}.

-\subparagraph*{Practical Access Interpolation.} Alternatively to range-restriction, constraining quantification to respect \name{binding patterns} \cite{benedikt:book} (see also \refchapter{chapter:predicate} and \refchapter{chapter:databases}) ensures domain independence.
+\subparagraph*{Practical Access Interpolation.} Alternatively to range-restriction, constraining quantification to respect \name{binding patterns} \cite{benedikt:book} (see also \refchapter{chapter:firstorder} and \refchapter{chapter:queryrewriting}) ensures domain independence.
 Interpolation with clausal tableaux that are hyper also transfers this constrained quantification from interpolated formulas to interpolants, in a workflow with structure-preserving normal forms and a variation of interpolant lifting that is interleaved with ground interpolation, because the constrained quantification has no prenex form \cite{cw:craig:report:2018}.

-\enlargethispage{6pt} \subparagraph*{Craig-Lyndon Interpolation for the Intermediate Logic of Here-and-There with Application to Synthesis of Answer Set Programs.} \name{Strong equivalence} \cite{strongly:equivalent:2001} is a useful notion of equivalence for answer set programs under stable model semantics \cite{gelfond:lifschitz:1988}.
-It can be expressed as equivalence in the three-valued logic of here-and-there (HT), also known as Gödel's $G_3$.
+\enlargethispage{6pt} \subparagraph*{Craig-Lyndon Interpolation for the Intermediate Logic of Here and There with Application to Synthesis of Answer Set Programs.} \name{Strong equivalence} \cite{strongly:equivalent:2001} is a useful notion of equivalence for answer set programs under stable model semantics \cite{gelfond:lifschitz:1988}.
+It can be expressed as equivalence in the three-valued logic of here and there (HT), also known as Gödel's $G_3$.
 Although interpolation for this logic was known \cite{maksimova:superintutionistic:1977}, practical construction of Craig interpolants from proofs has been shown only recently \cite{cw:2024:synthesis}, based on an encoding of HT in classical logic that is conventionally used to prove strong equivalence with classical provers \cite{lin:equivalence:2002}.
 To construct a Craig-Lyndon interpolant for HT formulas $F,G$, first a classical Craig-Lyndon interpolant $H''$ for their encodings $F',G'$ is constructed.
 Then, from $H''$ a stronger formula $H'$ is constructed that can be decoded into a HT formula~$H$, the desired Craig-Lyndon interpolant for $F,G$.
 The underlying argument uses that any proof of $F' \entails H''$ can be modified to a proof of $F' \entails H'$.
 A corresponding Beth theorem can be applied to synthesize answer set programs modulo strong equivalence with respect to a background program \cite{cw:2024:synthesis}.
-The interpolation technique has been adapted \cite{htinterpolation:25} to Mints' sequent system for HT \cite{mints}.
+The interpolation technique has been adapted \cite{cw:htinterpolation:2026} to Mints' sequent system for HT \cite{mints}.